jackbarry24/SemanticDict/README.md

 ### Threshold
 The threshold argument (`SemanticDict(threshold=0.2)`) is used to set how similar two keys need to be to collide.
-> greater threshold = less collisions
+> greater threshold = keys have to be less similar to match

 ### Overwrite
 The overwrite argument (`SemanticDict(overwrite=False)`) is used to change the behavior of how keys-value pairs are added.
 If overwrite is enabled (default), when a key-value pair is set, if a semantically similar key already exists, its value is overwritten with the new value.
 If overwrite is set to false, the new key-value pair is just added to the dictionary.